 - Instant Pot

-- Turn your Instant Pot onto the Sauté function.
-Once warm, add the olive oil and chopped onion to the inner pot and cook until translucent.
-Stir in garlic and cook just until fragrant, then turn off the heat.
+Press the Sauté button on your Instant Pot.
+Once warm, add 1 tablespoon of olive oil and 1 ½ cups of chopped onion to the inner pot and cook until translucent.
+Stir in 4 cloves of minced garlic and cook just until fragrant, then turn off the heat.

-- Add the chicken stock and use your spoon or spatula to scrape the bottom of the pan to make sure nothing is stuck or you could get a burn notice.
+Add 1 quart of chicken stock to the pot.
+Use your wooden spoon or spatula to deglaze the bottom of the pot to make sure nothing is stuck to it so you don’t get a burn notice.

-- Add the butternut squash cubes to the pot, then stir to combine.
-Close the lid and cook on High Pressure for 10 minutes.
-Allow the pressure to release naturally for 10 minutes, then quick release the remaining pressure manually.
+Add 8 cups of butternut squash cubes to the pot, then stir to combine.
+Close the lid and make sure the pressure release valve is in the sealing position.
+Press the Pressure Cook button and set it cook on High Pressure for 10 minutes.
+Allow the pressure to release naturally for 10 minutes, then quick release any remaining pressure manually.

-- Open the lid and stir to release some of the remaining steam.
+Once the pressure has been fully released from the pot, you can open the lid and carefully stir the soup to release some of the remaining steam.
 Then, using an immersion blender, puree the soup until it’s smooth.
-Taste and adjust spices, if necessary.
-Add more chicken stock to thin, if desired.
+Taste and adjust the spices, if necessary.
+If it’s too thick, you can add more chicken stock to thin it to your preference.

-- Serve in soup bowls as a starter, side or light lunch.
+Serve your delicious squash soup in soup bowls as a starter, side dish or light lunch.

 Tips for Making Instant Pot Butternut Squash Soup